OriginProtocol/crypto-merch-how-to/index.md

 ## Using the Origin Marketplace DApp

-After you have MetaMask up and running, navigate to the [Origin Marketplace DApp](https://dapp.originprotocol.com).
+After you have MetaMask up and running, navigate to Crypto Merch (https://cryptomerch.io).
 The first thing you should do is set up a profile so buyers know who you are.
 This is important to build trust, as buyers will want to know who they are transacting with.

 ### Setting up a Profile
-Click the icon in the top right corner and click ‘Edit Profile’ or go directly to the [profile page](https://dapp.originprotocol.com/#/profile).
+Click the icon in the top right corner and click ‘Edit Profile’ or go directly to the [profile page](https://cryptomerch.io/#/profile).

 **INSERT SCREENSHOT**